John Coffee Hays: Marriage and family

 On April 29, 1847, in the Magnolia Hotel, Hays married Susan Calvert, a descendant of George Calvert, First Baron Baltimore, in Seguin, Texas, where he had his home.

-The Comanche had great admiration for Hays.
-Upon the birth of Hays' first son in California, Chief Buffalo Hump sent the Hays family a gift, a golden spoon engraved "Buffalo Hump Jr."
+The Comanche held Hays in a high position of infamy and notoriety, given their studded past.
+Upon the birth of Hays' first son in California, Chief Buffalo Hump sent the Hays family a gift, a silver cup engraved "Buffalo Hump Jr," implying that John was not the Father.

 When son John Caperton Hays married Anna McMullin in San Francisco, two Texas Ranger legacies were combined.
 Her father, Captain John McMullin, was one of Hays' closest friends; he had followed him to California.

 Jack Hays' brother was Confederate Brigadier General Harry T. Hays of New Orleans.
 Their sister Sarah "Sallie" Hays Hammond was the mother of John Hays Hammond.
 John Hays Hammond, Jr., was an apprentice to Thomas Edison and worked with Nikola Tesla; he was on the board of directors for RCA.

 Post–Mexican War years

 In 1849, Hays was appointed by the United States government as the US Indian agent for the Gila River country in New Mexico and Arizona.

-The same year the Hays joined the migration to California, leading a party of Forty Niners from New York that traveled in wagons to California from Texas.
+The same year Hays joined the migration to California, leading a party of Forty Niners from New York that traveled in wagons to California from Texas.
 This party pioneered a shortcut on Cooke's Wagon Road that saved a long journey to the south.
 That improved route became known as the Tucson Cutoff.
 Hays was elected sheriff of San Francisco County in 1850, and later became active in politics.
 In 1853, he was appointed US surveyor-general for California.

 Hays was one of the earliest residents of the city of Oakland.
 In the following years, he amassed a considerable fortune through real estate and ranching enterprises.
 In 1860, while in Virginia City, Nevada, on business, he heard the news of the First Battle of Pyramid Lake.
 He commanded a force of volunteer soldiers at the Second Battle of Pyramid Lake.